kilfour/QuickPulse.Explains/README.md

 You can if you have multiple *Doc-decorated* classes, render them all to one file.
 In which case header level is based on namespace *depth*.

-You can also render them as seperate files in which case each file will be rendered similarely to as what has been shown here.
+You can also render them as separate files in which case each file will be rendered similarly to as what has been shown here.
 And then there's also includes ... .

 ### So What About These `DocInclude`'s ?